 Tipping is common in American customs for your cab driver.
 Tips help with the day to day expenses like food and drinks for being on the road for several hours at a time.
 Drivers themselves are the core of the company as we are all independent drivers working together under one company name representing us.
-We are able to support our livelihood and families only by the fruits of our efforts.
+No one pays us an hourly wage as we are able to support our livelihood and families only by the fruits of our efforts.
 Your generosity helps make this possible with your tipping.
 The company as a whole greatly reduces our regular rates and gives the largest discounts possible to encourage you to ride with us over our competitors without giving up any of the value you receive.
 How much to tip and if you tip is up to you, but we hope you will take a few of the dollars we saved you and give to your driver who helped make your savings possible by taking you for a lesser price.
-Tip accordingly to how you feel about the service you received and how it helped you has always been a good rule of thumb rather than a certain percentage.
+Tip accordingly to show your appreciation for the service you received and how it helped you has always been a good rule of thumb rather than a certain percentage.

 This can be a little tricky to answer, so I'm sharing an article I have read from the internet to allow some insight to the issue.
 Please go to or type in your browser http://www.straitstimes.com/lifestyle/entertainment/carrying-luggage-a-cabbys-job

 No, not at all!
 In this day and time we shouldn't need to address this question, but we still interact with people who think of disabled persons as not being able to work and carry on meaningful lives.
 We all have disabilities in one way or another if you really take the time to think about it.
-Just some are more visual than others.
-Let us be thankful for the things we have and are able to offer and help one another.
+Just some are more visible than others.
+We are thankful for the things we have and are able to offer and to help one another.
 Any driver we send in a taxi to offer you our service is capable and possesses the knowledge needed to carry out his duties in interacting with you.
 The driver also has meet the licensing guidelines to preform the job as outlined by the local code of law covering taxicab drivers.
-In addition, the company also meets the guidelines set by the State of Virginia and have been issued a state operating authority.
+In addition, the company also meets the guidelines set by the Virginia Division of Motor Vehicles and the company has been issued a state operating authority.

-We have thought about it, but are unable to offer at this time.
-The determining factors are that the airlines ETA's do not always run as planned and can be delayed for hours at times.
+We do offer return trips back to Richmond and many other towns in the same manner with our direct door to door service.
+Many times, the airlines ETA's do not always run as planned and can be delayed for hours at times.
 Also, the time needed to go through Customs can be longer at times depending on how many planes are arriving near the same time, staffing and TSA status of the individual flyer such as Global Entry.
 We do offer our direct door to door service from any airport which eliminates these worries as we are glad to offer our services around your schedule whenever you arrive.
-We do not offer transportation picking up at Dulles or Reagan that needs to get to the other airport or anywhere in the DC Metro area.
+There may be a slightly higher charge on a return trip because of the additional time involved at the airport waiting.
+Currently, the charge mainly applies for trips returning to Dulles Airport and we are only charging $15 additional regardless of the time involved for flight delays or delays in Customs.
+We will advise you if this fee will apply to your return trip.
+You are responsible for payment to the company of the entire rate for your return if you fail to notify us of a change in your return and the driver is waiting for you at the airport or has all ready left Richmond to go pick you up.
+We do not offer transportation picking up at Dulles or Reagan that needs to go anywhere in the DC Metro area.

 We have tried to think of most things you might ask, but if you didn't find the answer on our website, please contact us.
-I'm sure we will be adding more here as time goes on and inquiring minds have more questions and we provide more answers.
+I'm sure we will be adding more here as time goes on and inquiring minds have more questions and we will provide more answers.
 Thank you for taking the time to visit us.
-I hope you will be making us your first choice for long distance service, be it door to door direct or our cost saving new shuttle service to Dulles and Reagan.
-SEE YOU SOON!
+I hope you will be making us your first choice for long distance service and also remember we provide local service as well in the Richmond region.
+SEE YOU REAL SOON!